GADAMS45/REGEX-TUTORIAL/README.md

 ### Bracket Expressions
-THis line of code has three bracketed expressions that correlate to each part of an email address.
+This line of code has three bracketed expressions that correlate to each part of an email address.

 [a-z0-9_\.-] This expression matches the username and allows it to have any letters and numbers 0-9.
 It also allows additional charecters such as an underscore "_", Perios ".", and a dash "-".